MatheusRich/matheusrich.github.io/_drafts/2023-in-review.md

     caption="My Duolingo progress"
 %}

-I study for about 20% less minutes than last year, got about 50% less XP, but still managed to learn 2.2x more words.
+I studied for about 20% less minutes than 2022, got about 50% less XP, but still managed to learn 2.2x more words.
 All that happened in a total of 306 unique days (84% of the year).
 I hope I can get to travel to Italy, so that will be a good motivation to study more.